Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 The Rise of Residential Proxies: A New Breed of Threat

-Now we need to dive deep into the world of residential proxies, the new go to tool of fraudsters and scammers.
-These aren't your grandpa's proxies – they're a whole new ballgame.
+Now we need to talk about residential proxies, the new go-to tool of fraudsters and scammers.
+These are not just a new label for old proxies.
+They behave differently.

 What Are Residential Proxies?

-Residential proxies emerge form IP addresses assigned to real residential services by Internet Service Providers (ISPs).
+Residential proxies come from IP addresses assigned to real residential services by Internet Service Providers (ISPs).
 These can be:

 - Home computers